ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 ### Key Lifecycle Assumptions

-The overall security of the system depends on correct **operational key handling**, including:
+The overall security of the system depends on correct operational key handling, including:

 * Secure generation of keys
 * Controlled key injection into UAV and CGS